 In this guide, I will discuss the advantages and disadvantages of different barista coffee makers.
-I’ll also explore the confusing terminology and teach you how to make a barista-style coffee in the comfort of your home.
-Ready?
-Let’s get started.
+I’ll also explain the confusing terminology and teach you how to make barista-style coffee at home.

 Coffee Maker vs. Coffee Maker Barista